webosbrew/compat-checker/README.md

 optional arguments:
-  -h, --help      show this help message and exit --markdown, -m  Print validation result in Markdown format, useful for automation --summary, -s   Display summary of issues
+  -h, --help      show this help message and exit --markdown, -m  Print validation result in Markdown format, useful for automation --unicode, -u   Use unicode symbols for result output --summary, -s   Display summary of issues
   --verbose, -v   Print more logs
   --quiet, -q     Do not print anything except result